Alto Palena–Encuentro River dispute: Violent incidents

-In the California Valley, Alto Palena, occupied by Argentine gendarmes since 1958, a serious incident nearly occurred in 1965 due to the tense atmosphere prevailing in the region.
+In the California Valley, Alto Palena, occupied by Argentine gendarmes since the 1950s, a serious incident nearly occurred in 1965 due to the tense atmosphere prevailing in the region.
 A group of gendarmes, led by an Argentine second lieutenant, attempted to assault an unarmed Chilean settler, prompting Chilean Foreign Minister Gabriel Valdés to file a formal protest.
 The Chilean press launched a campaign to cancel President Eduardo Frei Montalva's visit to Argentina, which aimed to advance pending border delimitation tasks between the two countries.

 The Argentine response took several days to arrive.
 Eventually, Foreign Minister Zavala Ortiz made a brief visit to Santiago and stated he was unaware of the events in the California Valley.
 However, upon being informed of the incident details, President Illia ordered the removal of the Argentine second lieutenant responsible for the patrol.

 This gesture was deemed satisfactory by the Chilean government, allowing the plans for the presidential visit to resume.
 President Frei Montalva arrived in Mendoza on October 30, where he was cordially received, giving the impression that recent conflicts had been left behind.
 During the meeting, the leaders agreed to conclude the activities of the joint commission within five years and signed a commitment to submit the Beagle Channel conflict to international arbitration, although this agreement was not implemented in practice.

 In addition, on two occasions, the Argentine Gendarmerie fired machine guns at Chilean Carabineros in Horquetas Valley, as well as in July 1964, when two Chilean journalists from the magazine Vea were shot at (but not injured) by Argentine gendarmes.

 1966 Arbitral Award

+Border defined in the 1966 Arbitral Award.

+Elizabeth II of the United Kingdom signed the arbitration award on behalf of the British government, the formal arbitrator in the dispute.
+She had no involvement in the drafting of the award.

 On November 25, 1964, the Argentine government formally requested Queen Elizabeth II to arbitrate the case, with the Arbitration Agreement signed on April 1, 1965, in London.

 The Queen appointed the arbitrators: Lord McNair (as president), L.P.
 Kirwan, and Brigadier K.M.
 Papworth.
 A mission sent by the Tribunal examined the disputed area between December 1965 and January 1966.

 The parties presented their arguments between September 19 and October 21, 1966.

 Argentina's submission argued that the demarcators' confusion in 1902 did not nullify the 1902 award and that the boundary between markers XVI and XVII remained undefined.
 From marker XVI to the confluence of the Encuentro River with the False Engaño River, it followed the course of the Encuentro River to its sources at Portezuela de las Raíces, as established in the 1902 award or alternatively as unanimously agreed by the Argentine-Chilean Joint Commission in 1955.

 Chile's submission maindtained that the boundary followed the Encuentro River to its sources on the western slopes of the Pico de la Virgen, located in the De las Vírgenes Mountain Range (Cerro Central).

 The arbitral award was issued on December 9, 1966: